TristankMS/TACARS/README.md

 |`Issued30Day`     | Certs issued in the last 30 days |
 |`Denied30Day`     | Requests which didn't make it in the last 30 days|

-Each *CollectionTarget* listed above is a built-in option implemented in `LargeLogger.cmd` - inspect that file for other possible options.
+Each *CollectionTarget* listed above is a built-in option implemented in `LargeLogger.cmd` - inspect that file for other possible pre-existing options!
 Every collection option supported by LargeLogger is assumed to be supported, but hasn't been tested.
+You can make your own too - see the Wiki for ideas.

 And finally, you can edit the table name.
 I haven't sorted out what to do about versioning here yet, so you can manually version any collection into a specific (new) LA table, which will show up about 5-10 minutes after the first upload to a newly-named table.

 `SET TABLENAME=` defaults to the computer name if blank, use `SET TABLENAME=%COMPUTERNAME%20210101` or similar for versioning.

-Or call it Julio?
-Julio is a fine name for a table.
+(Or call it Julio?
+Julio is a fine name for a table.)

 ----------------------------------------------------------------------------------------------------